minamotorin/youtube-fzf/README.rst

 Q&A
 ###

-:Why don‘t you use YouTube Data API?:
+:Why don't you use YouTube Data API?:
   Because of freedom.
 Use it if you want.

 Reference